Top Places to Camp in Pennsylvania

 Greater Reading Campgrounds

 Enjoy the natural beauty of Reading with a tent, cabin or RV as your home base.
 Accessible to the Appalachian Trail to the north and the picturesque Amish Country to the southwest, campers can find a variety of terrain and activities to choose from in Greater Reading.
-Popular facilities include the Robin Hill Camping Resort in Lenhartsville, Sun Valley Campground in Bowmansville, Appalachian RV Resort and Mountain Springs Camping Resort, both located in Shartlesville.
+Popular facilities include the Robin Hill Camping Resort in Lenhartsville, Sun Valley Campground in Bowmansville, Appalachian RV Resort located in Shartlesville and Mountain Springs Camping Resort located in Hamburg.

 Clearfield County, host to five private properties, offers a wide array of facilities to meet every camper’s comfort level.
 Woodland Campground features a cabin, RV space and tent sites, while the West Branch Susquehanna River is a favorite for canoers and kayakers.